andrew-curthoys/curthoys-io/content/entroper/2023_06-this_land/03-rehearsals.md

 to fill the gaps.
 Aaron lives in San Antonio (just a few miles from my old house we later found out) and is working at ADF for the summer.
-He has also performed the piece in the past, bringing three experienced performers to help alleviate the burden from Mark as the sole expert on the piece.
+He has also performed the piece in the past, bringing three experienced performers to help alleviate the pedagogical burden from Mark alone.

 <figure class="figure container-fluid">
   <img class="figure-img img-fluid mt-2 rounded" src="/theme/images/entroper/2023_06-this_land/hearsals-lunch.jpeg" alt="Lunch">